 - September – February – Applications are screened, reviewed & accepted/rejected

-- March – New cohort is finalized as candidates accept/decline offers into M.Eng. program.
+- January - March – New cohort is finalized as candidates accept/decline offers into M.Eng. program.
 THE SUMMER 2014 COHORT HAS REACHED CAPACITY.
 APPLICATIONS WILL NOT BE ACCEPTED AGAIN UNTIL FALL OF 2014.

 - May – New students enroll and begin their first course